 In what ways did students’ ZPD guide your decisions about pacing, scaffolding, or complexity of the activity?

 It was done by starting with direct modeling and moving gradually to independent building.
 The activity began with a simple one-LED circuit, with optional extensions for advanced learners, ensuring the task was challenging but achievable for all students.
+There were also different steps in which students made decisions based on their preferred design and testing and troubleshooting to improve designs.

 What supports did you provide in the lesson plan to support diverse student needs?
 How did these supports work in the overall lesson?